paralink-network/paralink-docs/docs/developer-guide/paralink-oracle.md

 contracts that are being provided with the oracle service.

-In essence, Paralink Oracles are open source and can be deployed by anyone, however in practice, the most reputable TO's will likely be the most successful.
+In essence, Paralink Oracles are open source and can be deployed by anyone, however in practice, the most reputable oracle providers will likely be the most successful.

-Paralink oracles are also a DeFi primitive for reputable data vendors to sell their signed data feeds.
+Paralink oracles a great DeFi primitive for reputable data vendors to sell their on-demand data feeds.

 **Example uses cases:**